 Tech Fair is the on-campus recruitment fair for you.
 Happening once a semester, this is your opportunity to learn more about companies in attendance, as well as show them your skills for internships and full-time jobs.
-The Fall semester Tech Fair is larger, spanning two days with most exhibitors being larger companies.
-Smaller companies including startups tend to attend the Winter semester Tech Fair, which only lasts one day.

 Go to learn more about companies you may apply to in the future: the projects, their hiring cycles, and their culture.

 Ask about the background and skills they’re looking for.

 Practice your small talk (introductions, answering questions they ask you, etc) and a good handshake.

 Getting an internship as a second year is difficult, but not impossible.
 Put your best foot forward!

 Go to the Engineering Career Center to get your resume looked over.
 Ask your mentors and older friends to give you constructive criticism.

 Attend and engage at company information sessions -- if they see you at their session and at Tech Fair, it shows them you’re really interested!

 I know it seems like you know nothing, but you’ve got the fundamentals.
 What can make the difference for you is passion and excitement!

 If you’re going for software engineering internships, start preparing for technical interviews.
 Companies will arrange interviews during or shortly after Tech Fair if you make an impression.
 Don’t wait until you have an interview lined up before you begin practicing!